sirji-ai/sirji/CONTRIBUTING.md

 ## Questions or Issues?

-If you face any issues or have questions about contributing, don’t hesitate to open an issue in our GitHub repository.
-We're here to help and look forward to your contributions!
+If you run into any issues or have suggestions, please report them by following our [issue reporting guidelines](./ISSUES.md).
+Your reports help us make Sirji better for everyone.

 Thank you for considering contributing to Sirji.
 Happy coding!